ClosedXML/ClosedXML-wiki/Text-with-numbers-are-getting-converted-to-numbers,-what's-up-with-that?.md

-## Text with numbers are getting converted to numbers, what's up with that?

 When you set the .Value property of a cell, ClosedXML will call the .ToString() method of the object and proceed to interpret the value as a number, date, boolean, time stamp, or text.

 To insert a number as text you have the following options: